SeonghwanSeo/DeepDL/README.md

 github for *Drug-likeness scoring based on unsupervised learning* by Kyunghoon Lee, Jinho Jang, and Seonghwan Seo.

 After submitting the paper, I modified the code for readability and convenient use.
 The seed value may change during this process, which may change the result.
-If you would like model weights file used in our paper, contact us.
+If you would like to receive model weights file used in our paper, contact us.
 (RNNLM: ~100MB, GCN: ~550KB)

 If you have any problems or need help with the code, please add an issue or contact shwan0106@kaist.ac.kr.